-• Migrating a CSD Deployment on page 190

-• Migrating an RPM Deployment on page 192
+- Migrating a CSD Deployment on page 220 - Migrating an RPM Deployment on page 222

-Adding a Worker Node
+Adding a Worker Host

-Note: Worker nodes are not required for a fully-functional Cloudera Data Science Workbench deployment.
-For proof-of-concept deployments, you can deploy a 1-node cluster with just a Master node.
-The Master node can run user workloads just as a worker node can.
+Note: Worker hosts are not required for a fully-functional Cloudera Data Science Workbench deployment.
+For proof-of-concept deployments, you can deploy a 1-host cluster with just a Master host.
+The Master host can run user workloads just as a worker host can.

-Perform the following steps to add a new worker node to Cloudera Data Science Workbench.
+Perform the following steps to add a new worker host to Cloudera Data Science Workbench.

-- 1. Log in to the Cloudera Manager Admin Console. - Add a new host to your cluster.
-Make sure this is a gateway host and you are not running any services on this host. - Assign the HDFS, YARN, and Spark 2 gateway roles to the new host.
+- 1. Log in to the Cloudera Manager Admin Console. - 2.
+Add a new host to your cluster.
+Make sure this is a gateway host and you are not running any services on this host. - 3.
+Assign the HDFS, YARN, and Spark 2 gateway roles to the new host.
 For instructions, refer the Cloudera Manager documentation at Adding a Role Instance.

-Note: If you are using Spark 2.2 (or higher), review JDK 8 Requirement for Spark 2.2 (or higher) on page 52 for any additional steps you might need to perform to configure JAVA_HOME on the new nodes.
+Note: If you are using Spark 2.2 (or higher), review JDK 8 Requirement for Spark 2.2 (or higher) on page 53 for any additional steps you might need to perform to configure JAVA_HOME on the new nodes.